roblatour/YetAnotherTimer/README.md

 # Yet Another Timer v1.0 (for Android) - 2025-10-28

-Open source timer for Android
+Open source timer for Android phones and tablets

 # Background

-I made this app for my own personal use - using it at the gym to count down rest periods between reps.
+I originally made this app for my own personal use - using it at the gym to count down rest periods between reps.
 However, after it was done I thought it would be a good idea to make a few enhancements so that I could share it - like adding in support for different languages.

 In any case, your welcome to use it for anything you like and/or to learn about Android code development.